simonbesnard1/gedidb/doc/index.rst

         **Getting Started**
         ^^^

         New to gediDB?
-Explore a quick overview that introduces gediDB’s main functionalities, with helpful examples to get you started.
+Start here for a quick introduction to gediDB’s core features, with examples to help you jump right in.

         +++